De Montfort University: Governance

 The university is governed primarily through its 17 person Board of Governors, which is chaired by Ian Squires since January 2020.

 Academic profile

 Reputation and rankings

-The UK Department of Education awarded the institution a Gold rating in the 2017 Teaching Excellence Framework, describing teaching as being "consistently outstanding" and "of the highest quality found in the UK Higher Education sector".
+The Department for Education awarded the university an overall Silver rating in the 2023 Teaching Excellence Framework.
 The 2014 Research Excellence Framework described roughly 60% of the University's research activities as "world-leading" or "internationally excellent".

 Further, the University was ranked 94th in the UK for the Guardian rankings of 2018, 70th by The Complete University Guide for 2019, and 67th by The Times/Sunday Times higher education ranking.

 In 2019, the first ever Times Higher Education (THE) University Impact Rankings, a global performance tables that assess universities against the United Nations' Sustainable Development Goals, ranked De Montfort University 50th in the world.

 Affiliations and partnerships

 The university has special arrangements with more than 80 universities and colleges in over 25 countries, including Nanjing University situated in Jiangsu, eastern China.
 The two universities have launched various initiatives, including a scholarship programme for De Montfort students and doctoral study coupled with English language tuition for students from Nanjing.
 De Montfort's Institute of Creative Technologies will also advise Nanjing University on a digital recreation of medieval China, following the success of the institute in developing a virtual rendition of Leicester during its Roman occupation.